What is Nutritional Therapy?

 Personal consultations and what to expect

-Personal nutrition consultations can be booked at Macclesfield with our nutritionist to identify your potential nutritional imbalances and how these may be contributing to your symptoms of ill health.
+Personal nutrition consultations can be booked at Macclesfield to identify your potential nutritional imbalances and how these may be contributing to your symptoms of ill health.

 Before your first consultation, you will be provided with a health and nutrition questionnaire to complete.